View Cancer Clinical Trials

 - Histologic proof of non-small cell histology (adenocarcinoma, adenosquamous, large cell carcinoma, squamous carcinoma, non-lobar and non-diffuse bronchoalveolar cell carcinoma or non-small cell lung cancer NOS) within 12 weeks of registration; note: mixed small cell and non-small cell histologies are not eligible for this study.

 - Measurable disease as determined by contrast-enhanced CT scan with the primary lung tumor distinct from mediastinal lymph nodes;

-- Positive ipsilateral mediastinal node or nodes (N2), with or without positive ipsilateral hilar nodes (N1); N2 nodes must be separate from primary tumor by either CT scan or surgical exploration, and the maximum nodal diameter not to exceed 3.0 cm.
+- Positive ipsilateral mediastinal node or nodes (N2), with or without positive ipsilateral hilar nodes (N1); N2 nodes must be separate from primary tumor by either CT scan or surgical exploration, and the maximum nodal diameter of involved N2 nodes cannot exceed 3.0 cm.